What is Prader-Willi syndrome?

 Commitment to quality

-We pride ourselves on providing great quality care for the people we support and as part of this, we ensure that all managers and staff are kept up to date with ongoing standards for the delivery of care via our internal quality mark which our care homes and community support hubs will work towards gaining.
+We pride ourselves on providing great quality care for the people we support.
+As part of this, we ensure that our teams are kept up to date with ongoing standards for the delivery of care.
+We do this via our internal quality mark which our care homes and community support hubs will work towards gaining.

-Our Care Quality Commission ratings are sector-leading, with 92% of our locations, including our Prader-Willi specialism services, rated as either Good or Oustanding².
-This is much higher than the national average.
+88% of our locations, including our Prader-Willi specialism services, are rated as either Good or Oustanding² by the Care Quality Commission.

 To find out more about our commitment to quality, visit our dedicated webpage.